 If you’re new to seeing our days recapped in this format, check out our archive of previous wrapups here for some more info on why we take this approach and some other highlights of our adventures.
 And if you haven’t checked out our unschooling “curriculum plan” for Ashar’s 12th-grade year, I definitely encourage you to take a look at that too!

 September was filled with practices for and then performances of Antony and Cleopatra through our local Shakespeare company, Orangemite Studios, where she and her friend Nash were cast as Cleopatra’s attendants.

 We also started rehearsals for “Macbeth of the Dead,” a Macbeth retelling with zombies.
-As I said before, nothing could be more in Sarah’s wheelhouse than Macbeth and zombies.
-This one is through Weary Arts Group, one of the coolest groups Sarah has worked with so far; she’ll be one of the leads, Malcolm, the son of King Duncan (Duncan, of course, getting murdered by Macbeth early on).
+As I said before, nothing could be more in Ashar’s wheelhouse than Macbeth and zombies.
+This one is through Weary Arts Group, one of the coolest groups Ashar has worked with so far; she’ll be one of the leads, Malcolm, the son of King Duncan (Duncan, of course, getting murdered by Macbeth early on).

 Well, fun note: They didn’t have a Duncan.
 So after a few rehearsals, Dan said… “I could probably do that.”
-He went and read, did very well, and now he gets to play Sarah’s soon-to-be-murdered dad in a Shakespeare play.
+He went and read, did very well, and now he gets to play Ashar’s soon-to-be-murdered dad in a Shakespeare play.

 Other Shakespeare stuff this month included: